mddanish00/react-utterances-client/README.md

 ## Plan

-I will implement everything that `client.js` can do and also any future updates for `client.js`.
-I also will consider any suggestions that will improve the component itself.

-First, we need to break down what `client.js` does.
+We need to break down what `client.js` does.

 - Processing the provided props
 - Collect attributes from the page that the script loaded from
 - And, finally, construct the URL based on those information and load iframe with that URL.

 As the name implies, the `client.js` is just a client.
 And so is this component.

+I will implement everything that `client.js` can do and also any future updates for `client.js`.
+I also will consider any suggestions that will improve the component itself.

 I can fix it if something is wrong with the client functions above.